stla/jackpolynomials/README.md

 import Math.Algebra.JackSymbolicPol
 import Math.Algebra.Hspray
 jp = jackSymbolicPol' 2 [3, 1] 'J'
-putStrLn $ prettySymbolicQSpray "a" jp
+putStrLn $ prettyOneParameterQSpray "a" jp
 -- { 2*a^2 + 4*a + 2 }*x^3.y + { 4*a + 4 }*x^2.y^2 + { 2*a^2 + 4*a + 2 }*x.y^3
-putStrLn $ prettyQSpray' $ evalSymbolicSpray jp 2
+putStrLn $ prettyQSpray' $ evalOneParameterSpray jp 2
 -- 18*x^3.y + 12*x^2.y^2 + 18*x.y^3
 ```

+This is possible thanks to an upgrade of the **hspray** package which now
+provides the type `OneParameterSpray` (and more).
+An object of this type
+represents a multivariate polynomial whose coefficients depend on a parameter
+which is symbolically treated.
+The type of the Jack polynomial returned by
+the `jackSymbolicPol` function is `OneParameterSpray a`, and it is
+`OneParameterQSpray` for the `jackSymbolicPol'` function.
+The type
+`OneParameterQSpray` is an alias of `OneParameterSpray Rational'` where
+`Rational'` is a type defined in the **numeric-prelude** package,
+analogous to the well known `Rational` type.

 From the definition of Jack polynomials, as well as from their implementation
-in this package, the coefficients of the Jack polynomials are fractions of
+in this package, the coefficients of the Jack polynomials are
-polynomials in the Jack parameter.
-However, in the above example, one can see
+*fractions of polynomials* in the Jack parameter.
+However, in the above
-that the coefficients of the Jack polynomial `jp` are *polynomials* in the
+example, one can see that the coefficients of the Jack polynomial `jp` are
-Jack parameter `a`.
-This fact actually is always true for the $J$-Jack
+*polynomials* in the Jack parameter `a`.
+This fact actually is always true for
-polynomials (not for $C$, $P$ and $Q$).
-This is a consequence of the Knop &
+the $J$-Jack polynomials (not for $C$, $P$ and $Q$).
+This is a consequence of
-Sahi combinatorial formula.
-But be aware that in spite of this fact, the
+the Knop & Sahi combinatorial formula.
+But be aware that in spite of this fact,
-coefficients of the polynomials returned by Haskell are *fractions* of
+the coefficients of the polynomials returned by Haskell are *fractions* of
-polynomials.
-The type of these polynomials is `SymbolicSpray`, defined in
-the **hspray** package (which will be possibly renamed to `ParametricSpray`
-in the future).
+polynomials, in the sense that this is the nature of the `OneParameterQSpray`
+objects.

+Note that if you use the function `jackSymbolicPol` to get a
+`OneParameterSpray Double` object in the output, it is not guaranted that you
+will visually get some polynomials in the Jack parameter for the coefficients,
+because the arithmetic operations are not exact with the `Double` type

 ### Showing symmetric polynomials